 ALTERNATIVE FINANCING IS NEEDED TO ACHIEVE GREATER AMBITION

 Defard C. & Bergoënd A. 2022.
-“Make the Social Climate Fund a game changer for the energy transition with alternative funding“, Blogpost, Paris: Jacques Delors Institut, FEANTSA, 23 September.
+“Make the Social Climate Fund a game changer to tackle energy poverty“, Blogpost, Paris: Jacques Delors Institut, FEANTSA, 23 September.

 “The pre-war situation with abundant, cheap fossil fuels is not coming back [..] the next winters –not just this one– will be difficult”, declared Vice-President of the European Commission Frans Timmermans during the press conference on an emergency intervention to address high energy prices on 14th September 2022.
 Over the course of just one year, the energy landscape dramatically changed.
 Global oil prices increased by 200%, coal prices by 400% and EU gas prices by up to 1000%.

 Soaring energy prices fuel a cost of living crisis that hits the lowest income households harder.
 Before summer, a study from the Mercator research institute estimated that some 50 million Europeans were at risk of facing additional costs of up to 50% of their total pre-crisis expenditure in 2022.
 The summer drought pushed electricity prices to new heights.

 So far, Member States have mostly responded by deploying emergency price control mechanisms to protect consumers from the sudden price spike (tax cuts, climate bonuses, energy or heat cheques).
 Price compensation measures for low to middle-income citizens will remain critical as long as citizens do not have easy access to affordable clean alternatives.
 But with energy prices likely to remain high for some time, government’s also need to accelerate investments in low-carbon housing and mobility to prepare for the next winters by addressing the root cause of the crisis- our dependence on fossil fuels.